rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 [The Early History Of Smalltalk - Bret Victor](http://worrydream.com/EarlyHistoryOfSmalltalk/)

-Quotes:

-> Somewhere in all of this, I realized that the bridge to an object-based
-> system could be in terms of each object as a syntax directed interpreter of
-> messages sent to it.
-In one fell swoop this would unify object-oriented
-> semantics with the ideal of a completely extensible language.
-The mental
-> image was one of separate computers sending requests to other computers that
-> had to be accepted and understood by the receivers before anything could
-> happen.
-In today's terms every object would be a server offering services
-> whose deployment and discretion depended entirely on the server's notion of
-> relationship with the servee.

-> Again, the whole point of OOP is not to have to worry about what is inside an
-> object.
-Objects made on different machines and with different languages
-> should be able to talk to each other—and will have to in the future.
-> Late-binding here involves trapping incompatibilities into recompatibility
-> methods—a good discussion of some of the issues is found in [Popek 1984].

 > Staying with the metaphor of late-binding, what further late-binding schemes
 > might we expect to see?
 One of the nicest late-binding schemes that is being
 > experimented with is the metaobject protocol work at Xerox PARC [Kiczales